Minot Car Accident Lawyers

 - Whether or not there was gross negligence involved

 - If you settle or take your case to trial

 The most important factors that determine your claim’s worth are the severity of your injuries and your total damages.
-These two are very interconnected, as how bad your injuries are determines how much your damages are overall.
+These two are very interconnected, as how bad your injuries are determined how much your damages are overall.
 The more severe your injuries are, the more you’ll have in medical debt and lost wages.
-Not only that, but the more severe your injuries are, the more likely you are to experience a change to your quality of life, which will result in higher pain and suffering compensation.
+Not only that but the more severe your injuries are, the more likely you are to experience a change to your quality of life, which will result in higher pain and suffering compensation.

 Unfortunately, you can’t receive more in compensation than the at-fault party has available to give.
 However, if the at-fault party acted with gross negligence, you’ll receive punitive damages, adding to the total value of your claim.

 And finally, whether or not you settle also has a huge impact on the amount of money you receive.
 In general, you can receive more money when you take your case to trial, but most cases don’t make it that far.
 You also will only receive compensation if you win, which can be chancy.
 It’s said that your settlement value is a percentage of your trial value based on the chance you have at winning your case.

 For example, if your trial value is $300,000 (your total and highest possible value), and you have a 50% chance of winning your case if it were to go to trial, your settlement value would be 50% of your trial value, or $150,000.

 Speak with a Minot Traffic Accident Injury Attorney About Your Right to Compensation